harikt/aurav2book/manuscript/view.md

 }
 ```

-Now, we need to modify the `config/Common.php` for the di container to
+Now, we need to modify the `config/Common.php` for the DI container to
 pass the `Aura\View\View` object to `App\Actions\BlogRead`.

 ```php